 As a Home Inspector, this information puts us in a very difficult situation when we perform a whole house Home Inspection.
 These FPE breaker panels do “perform their intended function” when performing a visual inspection.
 The panel does not “initiate” an unsafe condition, which leaves us in the precarious position of knowing that a latent problem may exist in a breaker panel that we check off as “performing intended function”.

-In some instances the breakers fall out when the cover is removed.
-Loose contacts can also cause arcing which would result in a fire.
-These panels appear to work perfectly during normal operation allowing electricity to flow without any problems or symptoms.
+In many instances the breakers are loose and fall out when the cover is removed.
+Loose contacts can also be the cause of arcing which is a spark that can result in a fire.
+Unfortunately these panels appear to work perfectly during normal operation allowing electricity to flow without any problems or symptoms giving a false sense of security.

-The real question is what will your panel do if it has an overload?
+The real question for you is, what will your panel do if it is overloaded or there is a short in the wiring?

 Aftermarket breakers are available for these panels.
-Most of these panels are large and had a lot of circuits and the cost of replacing all the breakers is often more than the cost of installing a new panel.
+Most of these panels are large and had a lot of circuits and the cost of replacing all the breakers is often more than the cost of installing a new panel and to anyone buying your property at a later stage, it still has a Federal Pacific (defective) panel.